citizenlab/ami-docker/README.md

 # AMI Docker

 # Initial set up
-From the project root run `git clone https://github.com/andrewhilts/ami frontend/ami-code`
+From the project root run `git clone https://github.com/andrewhilts/ami frontend/ami-code`.

+Run `cd ami-code; git checkout webpack`

 Run `docker-compose build` to start with.
 This will get a basic WordPress install running, along with the dependencies for the frontend.